-Classes will be on Saturday mornings as per the table below.
+All classes will be on Saturday mornings at 10:30am, except Agility, which commemces at 8:30am.
 Refer to Club Calendar for dates.

-This training is about basic behaviours such as sit, stay, drop, and walking to heel.
+This training is about basic behaviors such as sit, stay, drop, and walking to heel.

 All new members will be put through the Introductory class on their first day.
 This shows them basic training methods and teaches them the rules of the club.

 Depending on the age of your puppy/dog, they will then move onto either the Puppies class (for puppies under 6 months of age) or the Beginners 1 class (for puppies/dogs 6 months and over).

 We have four classes beyond the Beginners class, each being more advanced than the next.
 If you are just wanting to teach you dogs some basic obedience or you want to continue on to trial in competitive obedience, we can cater to your needs.

 You will need to bring your dog, on a lead and some small treats for training if you wish.

 You can train your dog on which ever sort of collar you prefer, or a check chain.
 The club has an assortment of these, as well as leads for sale in the clubrooms.

 The club holds four Graduation Days during the year, which are held in a trial-like situation.
 These give you the opportunity to pass up into the next class.
 Refer to Club Calendar or Upcoming Trials/Events for graduation dates.